17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • ICF hour logging for credential maintenance

 Best for: Coaches who use structured methodologies (ICF core competencies, GROW model, Wheel of Life) and want to track client progress and accountability between sessions with quantifiable metrics.
+Health and wellness coaches who rely on between-session habit tracking often find it essential.

 5. Paperbell: Best for Selling Coaching Packages Online